mongodb/django-mongodb-backend/docs/source/ref/django-admin.rst

     .. django-admin-option:: --create-new-keys

-        If specified, this option will create new encryption keys for use in production workflows.
+        If specified, this option will create and show new encryption keys instead of showing existing keys from the configured key vault.